openml/openml-r/README.md

 # How to cite

-To cite the OpenML R package in publications, please use our [paper](https://arxiv.org/abs/1701.01293).
+To cite the OpenML R package in publications, please use our paper entitled [`OpenML`: An `R` Package to Connect to the Machine Learning Platform `OpenML`](http://dx.doi.org/10.1007/s00180-017-0742-2).
+You can also [download the Bibtex file.](https://citation-needed.springer.com/v2/references/10.1007/s00180-017-0742-2?format=bibtex&flavour=citation).

 # Installation of the package